Władysław Umiński: Life

 In 1891 he published his first novel Zwycięzcy oceanu (Conquerors of the Ocean), which received a number of editions since (as well as a translation to Czech).
 In 1894 he published his second novel, and the first featuring a (slightly) futuristic gadget, and thus classified as his first science fiction novel (Balonem do bieguna (Balloon To The Pole); featuring a balloon-airplane hybrid).
 He would go to publish many more novels over the coming years, often, several in a single year.
 Many would be first published in various magazines he was associated with.
 Many of his books were published by the Gebethner i Wolff publishing house.
 In addition to fiction, he also wrote books about science; starting with the aviation-themed Żegluga powietrzna.
 Balony i aerostaty.
 Lot ptaków.
 Maszyny latające.
 Baterya gazowa do celów aeronautyki (1894).
 That book, like many of his other science books, were also well received.
 His 1899 Ocean i jego tajemnice was for some time the first and only Polish-language book about oceanic marine biology; likewise, his is Nansen pośród lodów północy.
 Odczyt ludowy from the same year credited as the first Polish publication related to the research on the polar regions.
 In 1921 he published a 15 volume set of his collected works in the series Wybór powieści dla młodzieży (Selection of Novels for the Youth).
 In 1926 he published a novelized version of travel chronicle of Polish scout and explorer, Jerzy Jeliński.

-Although he wrote about many science topics, from engineering to biology and environmental sciences (some of his works were even used in teaching curricula in high schools), it is likely aviation was his biggest passion.
+Although he wrote about many science topics, from engineering to biology and environmental sciences (some of his works were even used in teaching curricula in high schools), aviation was arguably his biggest passion.
 In his youth he constructed models of flying machines and worked in the Museum of Industry and Agriculture, where he met Marie Curie; he also claimed to have invented a military electrocution device, and worked, unsuccessfully, on designed a reciprocating engine for a flying machine.
 Due to financial difficulties, he could not realize his ideas in reality, which was one of his motivations for literary endeavours.
-He founded first registered aviation club in Poland, in Warsaw (sources vary with regard to the date: 1895 or 1889).
-His 1911 novel Samolotem naokoło świata, and possibly some earlier works, popularized the modern Polish word for the airplane (samolot), which he is sometimes credited with coining in that context.
+He founded first registered aviation club in Poland (Kółko Awiatyczne), in Warsaw (sources vary with regard to the date: 1895 or 1889).
+His 1911 novel Samolotem naokoło świata popularized the modern Polish word for the airplane (samolot), which he is also credited with coining.